viritin/viritin-sb/README.md

 Create a project with parent:

-    in.virit.sb:project-parent:0.0.1
+    in.virit.sb:project-parent:0.0.3

 or...

-    in.virit.sb:viritin-project-parent:0.0.1
+    in.virit.sb:viritin-project-parent:0.0.3

 ... if you want to get a free viritin for the same deal.

 Add Spring Boot App class and a Vaadin view.
 Declare an additional Spring Boot application to the test side for development mode runs and start via main method or with `mvn spring-boot:test-run`.
 Deploy the built jar file as you'd expect, no need for Vaadin specific tricks.

-Or just go to the example directory and play with that project.
+Or just go to the `example` directory in this folder and play with that project.

 ## Modules in this repo: